Meet Nick

 Nick Norton makes things out of sound.
 Electronica.org.uk calls him a “composer and sound artist to be reckoned with,” and Last Day Deaf says his music is “absolutely captivating.”

-Born in Los Angeles, Nick grew up going to shows in the Ventura County punk scene, playing guitar and sax in bands, and spending summers on Catalina Island.
+Born in Los Angeles, Nick Norton grew up going to shows in the Ventura County punk scene, playing guitar and sax in bands, and spending summers on Catalina Island.
 He went to college for music and political theory at UC San Diego, where he discovered minimalism, noise rock, and avant garde classical music, and to grad school for composition at King’s College, London, and UC Santa Barbara.
 While earning his PhD Nick assisted electronic music pioneers Clarence Barlow and Curtis Roads with their work and got hooked on using audio technology to make art.
 During his studies Nick founded the experimental concert series Equal Sound, completing his doctorate with a dissertation titled “Concert Production As Composition.”

 Nick was working in live sound when the pandemic hit in 2020.
 Seeing his friends’ livelihoods suddenly cancelled, he put up a fundraiser with Equal Sound and it went viral.
 With a team of volunteers, Equal Sound’s Corona Relief Fund raised and distributed over $100,000 to out-of-work musicians.